Are You In Vancouver?

 To ensure that it is safe for you to donate blood, we will ask you questions.
 Find out more information about whether you may be eligible to donate blood for research eligibility criteria.
 You can also contact us directly at:

 Who will I be helping?

-When you donate to netCAD, your blood can help Canadian Blood Services and transfusion medicine researchers across Canada answer questions like:
+When you donate to Blood for Research, your blood can help Canadian Blood Services and transfusion medicine researchers as well as researchers from any discipline across Canada answer questions like:

-The answers will allow us to use our donated products more efficiently, save the health system money, and reduce the number of products discarded.
+The answers to questions like these help us overcome challenges, use our donated products more efficiently, save the health system money, and reduce the number of products discarded.